-In a situation like this, we were building 6-plexes in communities and there was an opportunity to turn a couple of 6-plexes into 8-plexes, and that made up the difference in that, Mr. Chairman.
+In a situation like this, we were building six-plexes in communities and there was an opportunity to turn a couple of sixplexes into eight-plexes, and that made up the difference in that, Mr. Chairman.
 The truer number is 182.
 Thank you, Mr. Chairman.